 Wherever you are on your journey, our prayer is that you are encouraged when you join us on Sunday morning.
 Perhaps you will find that the CityChurch family becomes your own family on your journey of spirituality and faith.

 Cornerstones support the walls as they are fitted together.

-In the same way, our values serve as an anchor for all of the different parts of our lives.
-What we do with our time, how we do or don’t nurture our spiritual or physical health, how we spend our money, and how we live out our lives in the context of spiritual, local, and global community is all impacted by what we value.
+Our values serve as an anchor for all of the different parts of our lives.
+What we do with our time, how we do or don’t nurture our spiritual or physical health, how we spend our money, and how we live out our lives in the context of spiritual, local, and global community are all determined by what we value.
 Here are some things we believe (and/or things that are just important to us) and what we've placed as cornerstones underneath what we do at CityChurch--these values are expressed in the Sunday morning messages, in the songs we sing, in the outreach activities we participate in, and in the way we encourage CityChurchers to live their outside-of-Sunday-morning lives.
 Not everyone who is a part of CityChurch necessarily concludes the same things, but they are welcome to explore faith nonetheless and be a part of the community!

 God’s love changes everything.
 When we get a taste of God’s love and goodness, we can’t help but see the world differently, live differently and love differently.

 Jesus was God in flesh-and-blood; he moved into a physical, literal neighborhood about 2000 years ago.
 His life and the light he offered changed everything for people then and now.